Paneer007/IPMP-23/README.md

 # IPMP Training
-## This repository contains the problems practised and solved during the ipmp mentorship program
+<h2> This repository contains the problems practised and solved during the intern preperation mentorship program </h2>
 Contributors
  - Sanjai